seisfeld/cbit/README.md

 ```

 The filename is derived from the csv file name - given to `-f` - and the current unix time stamp to quickly build a rather unique name.

-#TODO

-There are a couple things which can be done to enhance _cbit_.
-In no particular order:

-* implement better error handling in case a SOAP request failed
-* porting to other programming languages
-* ...

 #The MIT License (MIT)